 Relevant Research

-There are quite a few research done by the large-scale organizations to improve the accuracy of fraud detection rate and the research available public on the fraud detection are on the lesser sample size datasets.
+There are quite a few research studies done by the large-scale organizations to improve the accuracy of fraud detection rate, and the research available public on the fraud detection are on the lesser sample size datasets.
 Since there is an imbalance situation in the insurance datasets (less fraudulent claims comparing to the valid ones), sample size could play a key role in the accuracy standpoint.
 Also, most of the research are done using traditional ML algorithms (GLM).
 With respect to purchase premium prediction there are not many research which can be found online.
 There is not much research can be found online which combines the ML algorithms and deep learning algorithms.

 Research Methods